Who We Are

 We serve children of all ages up to 18 years old.
 They usually reside in single parent homes, foster homes or with grandparents.
 Some are homeless.

-We support each child by providing counseling, tutoring, outings such as sporting events, museum visits, recreation, etc., parties, camp tuitions, sporting fees and anything that will help a child on his or her long journey of recovery.
+We support each child by providing the means for items like tutoring, camp tuitions, sporting fees, lessons, equipment, school trips, technology, and experiences such as museum visits, recreation, parties, attending a sporting event or anything else that will help a child on his or her long journey of recovery.